- Why should taxpayers conducting a trade or business keep records?

 |Prior year returns||Prior year returns can provide the basis for records if activities are similar from year to year.|

-As a preparer you must make a decision whether you are comfortable that the information presented by your client is substantially correct.
+As a preparer you must decide whether you are comfortable that the information presented by your client is substantially correct.

 If you are not satisfied with the taxpayer's records, you may: